 Types of Graduate Degrees

-- Master’s Degree - Most common type of graduate degree: Master of Arts (M.A.), Master of Science (M.S.) or Master of Professional Studies (M.P.S) – provides in-depth knowledge in one or more area.
+- Master’s Degree - Most common type of graduate degree: Master of Arts (M.A.), Master of Science (M.S.) or Master of Professional Studies (M.P.S) – provides in-depth knowledge in one area or more.
 A master's thesis is sometimes required.

 - Ph.
 D. (Doctor of Philosophy) - Provides understanding of how to do structured research.
 You will complete a dissertation and contribute new knowledge to your field of study.
 This degree is common for people who want to do research professionally (many people with PhDs work in academia).